 Just letting that sink in is a great start to this article, as it never gets old and (spoiler) we will be going back soon!

-My review of Queen Victoria Room at Victoria & Alberts
+Queen Victoria Room at Victoria & Alberts Review

 * Quick Note – The photos of the food are from November 14th, 2017.
 This is important, as the menus change constantly and without notice due to seasonality and chef’s choice.